 In order to create collective knowledge and to facilitate interaction and experience sharing among participants, working groups and discussion forums are organized.
 In particular, working groups are the core learning activity.
 In each module, participants are requested to work in groups on a specific assignment that refers to a real-life situation.
-The situations are immersive and participants are requested to act according to a specific role assigned to them by the facilitator.
+The situations are immersive and participants are requested to act according to a specific role.

 The course is open to anyone interested in the role of women in peacebuilding, including practitioners working in post-conflict contexts, field workers, and international volunteers.
 United Nations Volunteers, holding a valid contract, can benefit from a reimbursement from the UNV Programme.
 Students are entirely responsible for ensuring their eligibility and requesting their reimbursement directly with the UNV office.

 UNITAR recommends the following as a minimum in hardware and software to take our e-Learning courses.
 Please consult your Network Administrator or Systems person to ensure that you have the following: